-Poodles and Poodle mixes, the Doodles, are known to be very smart dogs.
-While they might not get into college, this intelligence can make training extremely easy when compared to other breeds.
-Poodle and Doodle breeds tend to pick up on commands very quickly, saving owners a lot of time and frustration.
+Poodles and Poodle mixes, the Doodles, are known to be brilliant dogs.
+While they might not get into college, this intelligence can make training extremely easy compared to other breeds.
+Poodle and Doodle breeds tend to pick up on commands quickly, saving owners a lot of time and frustration.
 This undoubtedly is a massive “pro” when considering a Doodle breed.
 This trait also makes them perfect for novice dog owners.

 These dogs are also very kind and affectionate toward family and friends.
-This is obviously a sought-after trait in any dog, but keep in mind that Poodle and Doodle breeds can also be very sensitive and vulnerable, due in part to their loving affection.
+This is obviously a sought-after trait in any dog, but keep in mind that Poodle and Doodle breeds can also be very sensitive and vulnerable due to their loving affection.
 As long as you love them, they will reciprocate!
-Poodles and Doodles are also known to be energetic and playful dogs, which can make them perfect for an active family.
+Poodles and Doodles are also known to be energetic and playful dogs, making them perfect for an active family.
 Like many dog breeds, if Poodles and or Doodle breeds are left unstimulated and bored, they tend to be a little disruptive.

-One of the biggest advantages of owning a Poodle or Doodle dog is that they are hypoallergenic.
-Some of us may have heard this word before, but it basically means these dogs rarely shed their hair.
-Because of this, the allergy causing dandruff found in their hair won’t be tracked all over your house and clothes.
+One of the most significant advantages of owning a Poodle or Doodle dog is hypoallergenic.
+Some of us may have heard this word before, but it means these dogs rarely shed their hair.
+Because of this, allergy-causing dandruff found in their hair won’t be tracked all over your house and clothes.
 So, with pet owners who may be allergic to dogs or have a family member allergic to dogs, a hypoallergenic dog like a Doodle breed is the perfect (and many times, the only) choice.

 Doodle Size & Variations

-Most Doodles will grow up to be a perfectly average-sized dog, ranging from 1.5-2.5ft tall, weighing around 30-60lbs.
-Obviously, this can vary depending on diet, what breed they are mixed with, and a number of other things, but you can “ballpark” their size based on these ranges.
+Most Doodles will grow into a perfectly average-sized dog, ranging from 1.5-2.5ft tall, weighing around 30-60lbs.
+This can vary depending on diet, what breed they are mixed with, and a number of other things, but you can “ballpark” their size based on these ranges.